Skip to content

 Profile

-Dr. Nasaskyia R. Hicks is a research assistant professor in the Department of Sociology, Anthropology and Criminal Justice at Clemson University.
-She holds a doctorate in education from Columbia International University.
-Dr. Hicks’s research intersects education and criminal justice, with a primary focus on school violence and safety.
-She collaborates with school districts across South Carolina to implement and evaluate school-based prevention programs.
-Dr. Hicks leads multiple interdisciplinary research projects funded by the US Department of Justice and the U.S. Department of Education.
-Her recent work has been published in the Journal of Veterans Studies, Journal of Applied Juvenile Justice Services, and Phi Delta Kappan.
+Dr. Nasaskyia R. Hicks is a research assistant professor in the Department of Sociology, Anthropology, and Criminal Justice and an affiliate member of the Drugs and Crime Research Lab.
+She completed a postdoctoral fellowship at Clemson’s Center for Criminal Justice and Social Research under the mentorship of Dr. Bryan Lee Miller.
+Dr. Hicks holds a doctorate in educational leadership from Columbia International University.
+Her research intersects education and criminal justice, with a primary focus on school violence.
+Dr. Hicks works closely with school districts throughout South Carolina to implement and evaluate school-based prevention initiatives.
+She currently leads several interdisciplinary research projects supported by the U.S. Department of Justice and the South Carolina Department of Education.

 Research Interests